brianshumate/vaultron/README.md

 1. Browse the Consul UI at [http://localhost:8500](http://localhost:8500)
 2. Execute `./bin/vault_kitchen_sink` to enable several authentication and secret backends
+3. Use Vault and Consul on your Mac!
-3. Disassemble Vaultron with `make clean`
+4. Disassemble Vaultron with `make clean`

 Of course, if you are familiar with Terraform you can skip the `make` commands and use `terraform plan`, `terraform apply`, and `terraform destroy` instead.